pingcap/blog/tidb-5.0-ga-one-stop-htap-solution-deliver-speed-stability-simplicity.md

 ![TiDB 4.0 vs. TiDB 5.0 for TPC-C](media/tidb-4-vs-5-tpc-c.jpg)
 <div class="caption-center"> TiDB 4.0 vs. TiDB 5.0 for TPC-C benchmarks (higher is better) </div>

+Besides, TiDB 5.0 has improved its performance in OLAP scenarios by introducing the [TiFlash MPP](https://docs.pingcap.com/tidb/v5.0/use-tiflash) computing model.
+For a TPC-H performance test, the TiDB MPP engine's overall performance is 2 to 3 times that of Greenplum 6.15.0 or Apache Spark 3.1.1.
+For certain queries, the MPP engine's performance is even 7 times higher.

+**Hardware configuration**

+* For TPC-H benchmark details, see [this report](https://docs.pingcap.com/tidb/v5.0/v5.0-performance-benchmarking-with-tpch).

+**Workload**

+16 tables, each with 10 million rows of data

+**Benchmark results**

 ![TiDB 4.0 vs. TiDB 5.0 for TPC-H](media/tidb-4-vs-5-tpc-h.jpg)
 <div class="caption-center"> TiDB 4.0 vs. TiDB 5.0 for TPC-H benchmarks (lower is better) </div>